Doing Business in Singapore

 Objectives of the subject “Doing Business in the Republic of Singapore”:

-- To analyze the Singaporean economy and foreign trade
+- To analyse the Singaporean economy and foreign trade

 - To evaluate business opportunities in the Republic of Singapore